Play Freedom Trail with DP

 int dp(String ring, int i, String key, int j) {

-// base case: input is complete
+// base case: finished input

 if (j == key.length()) return 0;